Dhoby Ghaut may just be your new favourite spot to shop, eat and repeat...

 Curious Palette, 64 Prinsep Street, Singapore 188667

 Don’t be fooled by the name of the cafe.
 Aside from ample matcha varieties, Matchaya also offers Japanese-inspired dishes.
-But the star of the show has to be the matcha.
+But the star of the show has to be the matcha, of course!
 There are so matcha options including cold whisked matcha milk, desserts, soft serve ice cream and vegan items.

 Matchaya, #01-08-09, The Cathay, 2 Handy Road, Singapore 229233